 An oncologist may also recommend other drugs that attack cancer cells in different ways or alternative treatments, such as radiation or stem cell transplant.

 The continual improvement of available treatment options means that doctors may sometimes be able to cure stage 4 lymphoma, depending on the type and a person’s risk factors.
 If a cure is not possible, treatment aims to manage a person’s symptoms and maintain their quality of life.

 Survival rates provide people with a better understanding of how likely it is that treatment will be successful for their type and stage of cancer.

 Survival rates are estimates that vary depending on the stage of cancer.
 It is important to note that everyone is different, and many people can live much longer than these estimates suggest.

 Overall, the 5-year survival rate for stage 4 Hodgkin lymphoma is

 - being over the age of 45 years

 - being male

 - having specific white and red blood cell counts

-The overall 5-year relative survival rate for all people with a non-Hodgkin lymphoma diagnosis is 71 percent.
+The overall 5-year relative survival rate for all people with a non-Hodgkin lymphoma diagnosis is

 Relative survival rates compare people with this disease to those without it, and they vary widely for different types and stages.
 Many factors can affect survival rates.
 A person should discuss their specific risk factors with their doctor.